Modeling Inlet and Outlet Boundary Conditions

 What is a Boundary Condition?

 In fluid dynamics, the governing equations cannot be solved without specifying additional information at the boundaries of the domain.
-Constraints must be imposed at the domain limits to obtain a unique and physically meaningful solution.
-Boundary conditions are the constraints applied at the edges of the computational domain to define how the fluid behaves.
+Constraints must be imposed at the domain limits to obtain a unique, physically meaningful solution.
+The boundary conditions are the constraints applied at the edges of the computational domain to define how the fluid behaves.

 From this definition, we understand that a boundary condition prescribes one or more flow variables (such as velocity, pressure, species concentration, or temperature) on the surface enclosing the fluid domain.
 In general, boundary conditions fall into three main categories: